williamwong/wework.github.io/_posts/2015-10-19-creating-bem-stylesheets-for-react-components.markdown

 ## BEM in Action

 The BEM methodology has been very useful within our React components.
-Seeing as we're already creating objects that are wholey reuseable across the site, it only seems natural to make sure that our CSS is as concise.
+Seeing as we're already creating objects that are wholly reusable across the site, it only seems natural to make sure that our CSS is as concise.

 I was recently creating a new React component for our "Book a Tour" modal, called LocationInfo.